Skip to content

 Homer (VIII century) wrote in Odyssey (chant II) that Telemachus, son of Ulysses and Penelope, was worried because many pretenders to the throne were harassing his mother.
 He asked soldiers to protect her by forming an agora (Greek word for an assembly).
 It is attributed to the same writer the use of the word ageirien laon, that means to congregate the army.

 One of the first urban architects Hippodamus of Miletus (498 BC- 408 BC) rebuild Miletus around 479 BC.
 The city was sacked and destroyed by Persians in 490 BC.
-The map made by Hippodamus shows an ordered reticular structure having an agora as its center with broader and straight streets (Figure 1.4a).
-For comparison, plans of other old sites are shown in Figure 1.4, b, c and d.
+The map made by Hippodamus shows an ordered reticular structure having an agora as its center with broader and straight streets.

 The agora.